 The transceiver training park is located across from the main parking lot (serviced by the wooden bridge to the Alpental base area) at the Alpental Ski Area.
 Access is via the slope adjacent to the Snow Lake Trailhead with the training park located immediately to the right once setting up-hill on the trail about 15 yards.
 It is usually quite visible to your right as you set off up-hill.
 The EZ Searcher control box is located on a large, wooden pole on the lower end of the training park just above the Alpental road.

-The transceiver training park is intended to be always available for use once Alpental ski area opens for the winter season.
+The transceiver training park is intended to be always available for use during Alpental ski area winter operations.
+However, there must be sufficient snow.
 It is a self-service, fully automated, simulated search system complete with solar power.

 The system works in an automated mode with the user dictating what they’d like to practice.
 Once the user decides the difficulty level of their search practice, they proceed to locate ‘buried victims’.
 A flashing light will be activated on each successful find using both a beacon to locate the burial spot and then a probe to actually successfully strike the ‘victim’.
 The light is located above the EZ Searcher control box.